MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/add-authentication-to-web-app.md

 Users are held and authenticated by tenant.
 An Azure tenant represents a single organization.
 A tenant is a dedicated and trusted instance of [Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis.md) that's automatically created when your organization signs up for a Microsoft cloud service subscription, such as Microsoft Azure, Microsoft Intune, or Microsoft 365.

-All users, regardless of tenant, can be available to be authorized by the Microsoft Identity provider, if the user and the app are both configured that way.
+All users, regardless of tenant, can be authorized by the Microsoft Identity provider, if the user and the app are both configured that way.

 The following steps provide:
-* identity provided by a secure identity provider
+* Identity provided by a secure identity provider
-* no code changes to your app - you can add auth code later
+* No code changes to your app required
+* No authentication callback routing changes required
-* a quick way to require users to sign in to your app
+* A quick way to secure your app
-* no Active Directory, group, user, or role setup
+* Very little Active Directory setup required
-* no authentication callback routing

 ## Prepare your development environment

 Make sure the following are installed on your local developer workstation:

 - An Azure account with **an active subscription which you own**.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 Ownership is required to provide the correct Azure Active Directory permissions to complete these steps.
-- Microsoft Identity account - this is an [email account](https://signup.live.com) added to Microsoft Identity but doesn't have to be the same account you use to create resources.]
+- Microsoft Identity account - this is an [email account](https://signup.live.com) added to Microsoft Identity but doesn't have to be the same account you use to create resources.
-- Azure resource group already created in previous tutorial.
 - [Node.js 14 and npm](https://nodejs.org/en/download) - installed to your local machine.
 - [Visual Studio Code](https://code.visualstudio.com/) - installed to your local machine.
 - Visual Studio Code extensions: